 I. Personal Transformation: Transform the World ~ Transform Yourself

 During the course of the 11-month training, we devote significant attention to each participant’s emotional intelligence and experiential access to applied compassion.
 Becoming an Ambassador of Applied Compassion means walking your talk.
 The ACT program includes a deeply reflective inward journey, and experiential processes and practices designed to support your personal development.

 A core aim of ACT is the focus on how participants cultivate, embody and sustain inner attitudes of compassion and self-awareness.
 We believe that in order to truly be an ambassador who can model applied compassion in challenging settings and circumstances, each participant’s own inner development is of the utmost importance.

 II.
 Curated Content & Experiential Learning: Principles of Applied Compassion

 The Applied Compassion Training is a broad-based approach, rather than teaching a specific technique or protocol.
-It's designed to train participants in the principles, skills, tools and practices that foster a compassionate response to the endless triggers and challenges we all have to contend with in our day-to-day lives.
+It's designed to train participants experientially in the principles, skills, tools and practices that foster a compassionate response to the endless triggers and challenges we all have to contend with in our day-to-day lives.